Title IX FAQs

-What are the reporting obligations of residential staff (RAs, RHs, and Resident Deans) when they have notice and/or receive a report of a Title IX related incident?
+What are the reporting obligations of residential staff (RAs, RHs, and Resident Deans) when they have notice and/or receive a report of a sexual misconduct related incident?

-What can a student expect if an incident is reported to the Title IX Coordinator?
+What can a student expect if an incident of sexual misconduct is reported to the Title IX Coordinator(s)?

-Who is the University of Chicago’s Title IX Coordinator?
+Who is the University of Chicago’s Title IX Coordinator(s)?

-Is there a time limit for making a report to Title IX?
+Is there a time limit for a student making a report of sexual misconduct?

-Will parents be informed of a Title IX report in instances where the student is under 18?
+Will parents be informed of a sexual misconduct report in instances where the student is under 18?